rednafi/rednafi.com/content/python/variance_of_generic_types.md

 ### Invariance

 In general, types defined with the `TypeVar` construct are invariant.
 You can mark them as covariant or contravariant as well.
-However—
+However:

 > Remember that variance is a property of the generic types; not their parameter types.